International Programmes 2025/2026

 3. You must provide proof of excellent English language skills.
 See details below.

-For an explanation of the admission process, please visit the programme website or refer to the detailed admission regulations in English and in German (the latter is the legally binding version).
+For an explanation of the admission process, please visit the programme website or refer to the detailed admission regulations.

 Language requirements